theawesomew/theawesomew.github.io/index.md

 <img src="https://images.saymedia-content.com/.image/t_share/MTc0MTc0MDM4NTM1NDQ4NDQ0/using-the-magic-triangle-for-speed-distance-and-time-compound-measures.jpg" width="500"/>

 And presto!
 You can have a way of localizing your robot.
 Keep track of all of the distances you 'request' it to go & then add them all together.

+This method - while a completely viables means of directing your robot's motion - is not necessarily the most accurate & it falls into a couple of pitfalls.

+They are... ***What?
+You thought you'd just listen & get told all the answers?
+Huh?***

 ## Using encoders